-Despite evidence for genetic differentiation between estuarine and nearshore populations, the degree of spatial overlap between these populations remains unclear.
+Despite evidence for genetic differentiation between estuarine and coastal populations, the degree of spatial overlap between these populations remains unclear.
 Photo-ID studies within estuaries demonstrate seasonal immigration and emigration and the presence of transient animals (e.g., Speakman et al. 2006).
 In addition, the degree of movement of resident estuarine animals into coastal waters on seasonal or shorter time scales is poorly understood.
-However, for the purposes of this analysis, bottlenose dolphins inhabiting primarily estuarine habitats are considered distinct from those inhabiting coastal habitats.
-Bottlenose dolphin stocks inhabiting coastal waters are the focus of this report.
+However, for the purposes of stock definition, bottlenose dolphins inhabiting primarily estuarine habitats are considered distinct from those inhabiting coastal habitats.